meshtastic/meshtastic/docs/software/other/nrf52-TODO.md

 - we need to enable the external tcxo for the sx1262 (on dio3)?
 - figure out which regulator mode the sx1262 is operating in
 - turn on security for BLE, make pairing work
-- make ble endpoints not require "start config", just have them start in config mode
+- make BLE endpoints not require "start config", just have them start in config mode
-- use new PMU to provide battery voltage/% full to app (both bluetooth and screen)
+- use new PMU to provide battery voltage/% full to app (both Bluetooth and screen)
 - do initial power measurements, measure effects of more preamble bits, measure power management and confirm battery life
 - set UICR.CUSTOMER to indicate board model & version